presnick/ProgramsInformationPeople/_sources/Assignments/ps6.rst

   **FIRST,** look through the data structure saved in the variable ``fb_data`` to get a sense for it.

   Here are some questions to consider.
 We won't grade your answers to these questions, but we suggest that you write them in the code as comments.
 They may help you think through this big nested data structure.
-You can test your answers using print statements.
+You can test your answers using print statements. e.g. ``print type(fb_data["data"])``

   * What type is the structure saved in the variable ``fb_data``?
   * What type does the expression ``fb_data["data"]`` evaluate to?